 In many cases, testicular cancer develops for no apparent reason.
 However, certain risk factors increase the chance that testicular cancer may develop.
 These include:

-- Race and ethnicity.
+- Country of origin.
 The risk of testicular cancer among white men is about 4 to 5 times that of African and Asian men.

 - Family history.
 Brothers and sons of affected men have an increased risk.